Advanced Folder Upload

 - Upload & Process - Once validated, upload your materials for processing

-- Manage Materials - Once uploaded, you should see your new materials at https://app.orbital.vision/dashboard/all-fabrics where you can view the setup status of / delete your materials.
+- Manage Materials - Once uploaded, you should see your new materials at https://app.orbital.vision/all-materials where you can view the setup status of / delete your materials.

 💡 Important: OV25 materials can have up to 6 maps but require at least a color map.
 A color map is just an image of the material in full color.